PERM (Labor Certification) Frequently Asked Questions

 A: The applications can continue to be filed under the current Traditional or RIR Labor Certification regulations.
 Pending applications which are not withdrawn after PERM’s effective date will continue to be processed under the current rules in backlog reduction centers in Philadelphia and Dallas.
 Processing times for these applications should continue to be posted on the DOL website.

 Q: Can a case be converted to PERM?

 A: Only existing Labor Certification applications for the “identical job opportunity” may be re-filed under PERM’s new procedures.
-The final rule defines this term as applications which have the same employer, alien, job title, job location, job description and minimum requirements, including changes made in response to an assessment notice from the SWA prior to PERM’s effective date of March 28th.
+The final rule defines this term as applications which have the same employer, foreign national, job title, job location, job description and minimum requirements, including changes made in response to an assessment notice from the SWA prior to PERM’s effective date of March 28th.